-National Home Inspector (NHI): The NHICC National Home Inspector is a certification title in the National Certification Program.
-To become a National Certificate Holder, the individual must meet the requirements for individuals at this stage as defined in the National Certification Program.
+National Home Inspector: The NHICC National Home Inspector is a certification title in the National Certification Program.
+In order for an individual to become a National Home Inspector, the individual must meet the requirements for individuals at this stage as defined in the National Certification Program.
 The purpose of achieving the NHI designation is intended for those individuals who are actively practicing as home and property inspectors that meet the national home inspection standard benchmarked to the endorsed National Occupational Standards for Home & Property Inspectors.